Tools

 Non stick cookware does not last forever, but high-quality construction materials, multiple layers of non stick coating, and proper maintenance and care will dramatically prolong its life span.

-Non stick pans may not boast the same lifespan of stainless steel or cast iron, but non stick cookware isn’t—and shouldn’t be treated like as—disposable.
-Especially if you treat your cookware with care, you can extend the life of your tool for many years.
+Non stick pans may not boast the same lifespan of stainless steel or cast iron, but non stick cookware isnโ€™tโ€”and shouldnโ€™t be treated like asโ€”disposable.
+Especially if you treat your cookware with care, you can extend the life of it for many years.

 Is It Oven Safe?

 Having oven-safe non stick cookware means dishes like Dutch babies are achievable in your favorite non stick pan, not to mention unlocks the ability to oven-finish your meals.
-But finding oven-safe non stick is often easier said than done, and generally you’ll be limited to higher-end options.
-If any part of the cookware is plastic, nylon, or silicone, such as the handles, then it’s not safe to put in the oven.
+But finding oven-safe non stick is often easier said than done, and generally youโ€™ll be limited to higher-end options.
+If any part of the cookware is plastic, nylon, or silicone (like the handles), then itโ€™s not safe to put in the oven.

-If having an oven-safe non stick pan is important to you, then you’ll want to make sure the handles and body are composed of entirely oven-safe materials, like Stainless Steel.
+If having an oven-safe non stick pan is important to you, then youโ€™ll want to make sure the handles and body are composed of entirely oven-safe materials, like stainless steel.
 You can also check out our guide on if (and when) non stick can go in the oven.

 Oven-safe non stick cookware are generally higher-quality than their non oven-safe counterparts, due to the construction materials necessary to keep non stick safe to high temperatures.
-Our ProCoat Non Stick Collection is oven-safe up to 500, meaning it's safe for everything but broiling.
+Our ProCoat Non Stick Collection is oven-safe up to 500F, meaning it's safe for everything but broiling.

 Note that non stick coating wears away faster when continually exposed to high temperatures.
 Though our ProCoat Non Stick is oven-safe up to 500F, it should rarely need to be used at that high of a temperature.

-How Do You Care for Non Stick?
+How Do You Care for Non Stick Cookware?

 Non stick is some of the easiest cookware to clean and maintain, and will last for years with proper care.

 For everyday cleanup, its non stick surface can easily be wiped clean with water, soap, and a non-abrasive cloth or sponge (we recommend avoiding the dishwasher, as this will quickly cause the coating to wear out).
-Tougher burnt on residue is quickly removed by simmering water in the pan until stuck-on food is released.
+Tougher burnt on residue is quickly removedย by simmering water in the pan until stuck-on food is released.

 Our guide on how to clean non stick cookware has more details on step-by-step cleaning instructions, as well as how to get off even the toughest grease or oil stains.